tunbridgep/gmdx-vrsd-fork/Docs/List of Changes.md

             - The Picture-in-Picture window has been made slightly bigger.
             - When running out of bioelectrical energy, the Drone will be parked automatically instead of being destroyed.
                 - Using the Drone augmentation while at 0 bioelectrical energy can be used to forcibly destroy the drone.
+        - Synthetic Heart
+            - All dynamically-applied energy drain from using Augmentations (such as the energy drain from the Muscle aug) now properly accounts for the bonuses and penalties given from Synthetic Heart and Power Recirculator.
+            - Synthetic Heart and Power Recirculator energy use is now combined additively, rather than multiplicatively.
+                - This means if the heart gives a 10% penalty and recirculator gives a 30% bonus, you will have a 20% bonus.
         - Targeting
             - The Picture-in-Picture window has been made slightly bigger.
     - Hacking Overhaul